troglobit/mg/README.md

 This project maintains a set of patches on top of OpenBSD Mg, one of which is a GNU configure script to simplify building on multiple UNIX systems, as well as cross compilation to different targets.
-However, the project is not completely self hosting, you need a termcap library, or ncurses, to provide terminal manipulation APIs like `setupterm()`, `tgoto()`, and `tputs()`.
+The project is almost completely self hosting, you only need a termcap library, or ncurses, to provide terminal manipulation APIs like `setupterm()`, `tgoto()`, and `tputs()`.

 On Debian/Ubuntu systems: